gcharang/KomodoPlatform-wiki/barterDEX-Whitepaper-v2.md

 A liquidity provider (LP) is a trading party that acts as a market maker buying and selling assets.
 They provide liquidity to the exchange, and make their profit from the spread between bid and ask orders.
 LP’s bring price stability and make easier for traders to execute trades.

 ## Improvements implemented in barterDEX
-barterDEX is the result of years of development and iterated versions, with each iteration adding the next layer of required functionality to achieve the goal of large-scale adoption.
+BarterDEX is the result of years of development and iterated versions, with each iteration adding the next layer of required functionality to achieve the goal of large-scale adoption.

 With this incarnation, barterDEX adds support for [SPV](https://en.bitcoin.it/w/index.php?title=Scalability&redirect=no#Simplified_payment_verification) [Electrum](https://en.bitcoin.it/wiki/Electrum) based coins in addition to dozens of normal bitcoin protocol coins running native coin daemons.
 Internally the “SPV”-ness of a coin is abstracted so that most of the API calls work transparently for SPV mode coins and native coin daemons.
 It also implements Liquidity Multiplication that allows the same funds to be used for asks in multiple "orderbooks", where the first to fill gets the trade.
 This allows 100 BTC worth of funds to create thousands of BTC worth of liquidity and provides a special advantage for traders that like to wait for below market dumps.
 While this feature is something that any other exchange could implement, very few if any do.
 All orderbook entries are 100% backed by real funds, yet the same funds can be part of 25 different "orderbooks".